yb66/path_helper/README.md

 You can use the `--setup` switch to have the path_helper set up the directory layout and files, you just have to fill them!

-The script will also allow use of the tilde `~` character in a path by replacing it with the `HOME` env variable.
+You can also use the tilde `~` character in a path by replacing it with the `HOME` env variable.
 For example, if I install Haskell and want to put it in my path I can do the following:

 ### <a name="pre-req">PRE-REQ</a>